 - Locate overhead transmission and power lines no closer to the storage location than the height of the pole or 50 feet, whichever is greater.
 If the cable is buried for at least 50 feet from the storage location, existing storage facilities may be modified with underground electrical service.

 - Use dry cleaning solvent, not gasoline or other flammable liquids, for cleaning purposes.
-Ensure that adequate ventilation is available when using solvent.
-See TB MED-502 for guidance.
+Ensure that adequate ventilation is available when using a solvent.

 - Locate parking areas no closer than 100 feet outside storage areas.